jimasp/behave-vsc/README.md

 - There are several options here.
 Using a combination of all of these is recommended:

-  - A. Consider if you can group your feature files into subfolders, i.e. don't just use tags, then you can select to run any folder/subfolder from the test tree in the UI and/or combine it with tags.
+  - A. Consider if you can group your feature files into subfolders, i.e. don't just use tags.
+This way you can select to run any folder/subfolder from the test tree in the test explorer UI.

-  - B. Consider if you can use a naming scheme for feature subfolders/files that will allow you to leverage the filtering above the test tree in the test explorer UI to enable you to run just those tests.
+  - B. Consider if you can use a naming scheme for feature subfolders/files that will allow you to leverage the filtering at the top of the test explorer to run just those tests by name.

-  - C. Via the `Run Tests with Tags` run profile in the test explorer (or via the `>` and `Execute using profile` in the feature file itself).
+  - C. Via the `Run Tests with Tags` run profile in the test explorer (or via the `>` icon and `Execute using profile` in the feature file itself).
 Note that this can be further filtered by your selection in the test tree.

   - D. Via custom (reusable) run profiles.
 Use the `runProfiles` setting to set up run profiles in the test explorer.
 Combining test tree selection with run profiles makes a very flexible combination, e.g. you can select to run a single folder of feature tests with a given tag.
 An example `runProfiles` section might look like this: